 This depends on the hikers really.
 But the basic gear required according to the experts would be the following items that we have in our shop:

-These fives items are basic items for hikers and mountain climbers.
+These three items are basic items for hikers and mountain climbers.
 If you are planning to spend the night over at the mountain top, perhaps carrying more camping gear would be advised.